 This course focuses on a variety of topics that complement the material covered in Econ 510 and 710.
 The focus tends to be on the behavior of the firm.
-Topics include investment models (convex adjustment costs, non-convex adjustment costs, inventory), consumption models (real spending, asset pricing), monetary policy (monetary shocks, independence/credibility/ transparency), fiscal policy, and financial/real sector interactions (asymmetric information and financial, asset pricing).
-Other tension models financing, stock market valuations and investment, the financial accelerator).
+Topics include investment models (convex adjustment costs, non-convex adjustment costs, inventory), consumption models (real spending, asset pricing), monetary policy (monetary shocks, independence/credibility/ transparency), fiscal policy, and financial/real sector interactions (asymmetric information and financing, stock market valuations and investment, the financial accelerator).
 Other topics may be added depending on student interests.